playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 @[ws-close-client](code/javaguide/ws/JavaWS.java)

 Ideally, you should only close a client after you know all requests have been completed.
-You should not use try-with-resources to automatically close a WSClient instance, because WSClient logic is asynchronous and try-with-resources only supports synchronous code in its body.
+You should not use [`try-with-resources`](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) to automatically close a WSClient instance, because WSClient logic is asynchronous and `try-with-resources` only supports synchronous code in its body.

 ## Accessing AsyncHttpClient

-You can get access to the underlying [AsyncHttpClient](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC7/org/asynchttpclient/AsyncHttpClient.html) from a `WSClient`.
+You can get access to the underlying [AsyncHttpClient](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC9/org/asynchttpclient/AsyncHttpClient.html) from a `WSClient`.

 @[ws-underlying-client](code/javaguide/ws/JavaWS.java)

 This is important in a couple of cases.
-WS has a couple of limitations that require access to the underlying client:
+The WS library has a couple of limitations that require access to the underlying client:

 * `WS` does not support multi part form upload directly.
-You can use the underlying client with [RequestBuilder.addBodyPart](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC7/org/asynchttpclient/RequestBuilderBase.html#addBodyPart-org.asynchttpclient.request.body.multipart.Part-).
+You can use the underlying client with [RequestBuilder.addBodyPart](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC9/org/asynchttpclient/RequestBuilderBase.html#addBodyPart-org.asynchttpclient.request.body.multipart.Part-).
 * `WS` does not support streaming body upload.
-In this case, you should use the `FeedableBodyGenerator` provided by AsyncHttpClient.
+In this case, you should use the [`FeedableBodyGenerator`](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC9/org/asynchttpclient/request/body/generator/FeedableBodyGenerator.html) provided by AsyncHttpClient.

 ## Configuring WS